kienstra/cube/README.md

 A basic system, like Kubernetes.

-The purpose is to learn how Kubernetes works, not improve it.
+The purpose is to learn how Kubernetes works, not improve upon it.